A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Key Takeaways

-- Topical treatments like capsaicin cream and essential oils can provide localized relief.
+Topical treatments like capsaicin cream and essential oils can provide localized relief for neuropathic pain.

-- A holistic approach that combines natural remedies with lifestyle modifications offers the best chance for long-term neuropathy management.
+A holistic approach combining natural remedies with lifestyle modifications offers the best chance for long-term neuropathy management.